 » Does my child need running spikes for competition?
 No, however if you will purchase running spikes for your child we suggest waiting after a few track meets before buying them.
 Many kids decide that they don't want to run after a few meets.

 » Where are the AAU National Junior Olympic Games being held?
-The AAU National Junior Olympic Games 2019 will be held in Greensboro, North Carolina.
+The AAU National Junior Olympic Games 2020 will be held in Hampton Roads, Virginia.

 » Where do you practice?
 We practice at Coral Glades High School on Mon., Tues.,Thurs, and Three Mountain Park in Coral Springs (Sat.).

 » When will the track meet schedule be available?
 The final track meet schedule will be available in March of each year.